BACK

 1. Newport

-Located right next to the river, Newport is a combination of modern and historic Kentucky.
+Located right next to the river and a part of the Greater Cincinnati area, Newport is a combination of modern and historic Kentucky.
 The Newport Aquarium and the World Peace Bell are part of a lovely downtown.
 It’s a small but growing community with a healthy local business scene.

-The median home price in May of 2024 was $251,500 with a DOM of five days.
+The median home price in January of 2026 was $210,000 with a DOM of 21 days.
 Northern Kentucky is building about 1,600 new homes per year recently, but many of these aren’t widely affordable.
 According to a Northern Kentucky Area Development District (NKADD) study, the eight counties covered in the study (including Campbell County, which Newport is located in) need 6,650 units in the next five years to meet reasonable economic development.

 Economic Factors Impacting the Kentucky Housing Market